Join live demo

-“I know your supply is running low.
-Would you like to buy more?”
+“Knock, knock.
+We noticed your supply is running low.
+Would you like to restock?”

 In the email, include a link to the product so the customer can simply click and purchase without having to search around your website.
 In these situations, automation offers a win-win: convenience for your customer, sales for you.

 In your email promoting a new product, you conveniently included a link to an order form to inspire on-the-spot purchases.
 A customer read the email.
 They clicked to place the order.
 And then...no sale.

 That scenario plays out more often than not: studies suggest two-thirds of online shoppers abandon shopping carts.
 Maybe the customer decided not to buy.
 But maybe they weren’t ready—or simply got distracted and forgot to complete the purchase.